Skip to main content

 An item placed on horses, pigs, and striders to allow the player to ride and control them.

-Saddle is a chest-loot item in the Transportation category of Minecraft, and in this guide we cover exactly where to find it and the fastest way to get one.
-The short answer: look in All Overworld biomes (structure chests) and Nether Fortresses.
-Found in Dungeon, Temple, Village, Nether Fortress, Bastion, End City, and Ancient City chests.
-Finding Saddle is rated easy (2/5): most players can secure it within their first in-game day with basic tools.
+Saddle is a chest-loot item in the Transportation category of Minecraft, and this guide names the 2 places it turns up, the 4 routes that end with one in your hand, and the fastest of them.
+All Overworld biomes (structure chests) and Nether Fortresses: that is where Saddle comes from, and found in Dungeon, Temple, Village, Nether Fortress, Bastion, End City, and Ancient City chests.
+On our five point scale Saddle sits at 2, easy, because most players can secure it within their first in-game day with basic tools.

 Primary Location